Skip to main content

 Data nodes

-These work with your content: query the knowledge graph, index uploaded files, and render documents.
+These work with your content: query the knowledge graph, read the conversation a run came from, index uploaded files, and render documents.
+Knowledge Graph Query (knowledge_graph) — the workhorse for answering from your own data.
+Key settings:

 • Output modedata returns rows only; report additionally synthesizes a cited narrative on the text output (with evidence).
 Pick report when you want a written answer, not just a table.